 - Income tax 20% is charged on gross dividends (calculated as 20/80 of the net dividend).
 Special conditions may apply for a 14% rate (for legal entities).

 The bank account is not required for the company formation, but it is required for the license application phase.
-Hence it can be addressed after the company and licenses are active, which is mostly the requirement also from the banks before approach.
-We work with several traditional banks and fintech payment service providers to ensure the opening of a business bank account for your Estonian crypto licensed company.
+We work with several traditional and fintech banks to ensure the opening of a business bank account for your Estonian company.
 We do our best to support in the process, but can not provide a guarantee and the end-result will depend on your business model, background and co-operation during the KYC process.
-Still, most of our clients have been able to open an operational account in less than a month.
+Still, most of our clients have been able to open an operational account in a week.